MartianMadman/RFA_Madmod/Readme.txt

 \Issues/
 -Makes game more hardware demanding.
--Unwanted fov scaling for 4:3/5:4 aspect ratio.
-To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
-Do not worry about this issue if using 3rd person view.
 -Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.
 -Do not lower the fov in camera.xtbl.
 This can cause the lighting to break.
 Increasing the fov is fine though since higher fovs = lower draw distances.
+-Unwanted fov scaling for 4:3/5:4 aspect ratio.
+To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
+Do not worry about this issue if using 3rd person view.
--There seems to be some engine limitation preventing the lighting draw distance from being set really high.
+-There is a engine limitation preventing the lighting draw distance from being set really high.
 So don't be going into lod_properties.xtbl and messing with those values I set as they are about as high as you can get them without too many issues at the current fov.